What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 growth corridor (new estates) rents depend on infrastructure and population flows

-rents in current high vacancy markets will slide.
+rents in current high vacancy markets is expected to slide.

 There is also a practical limit to rent increases.
 While landlords may want to increase rents, tenants can only pay so much.
-If rents rise faster than incomes, renters will likely respond by:
+If rents rise faster than incomes, renters will likely respond.
+We are already seeing tenants reduce rental costs by:

 sharing homes